 6. It’s good for your body

 Walking is a superb year-round activity that has numerous physical health benefits.
-Regular brisk walking will improve performance of the heart, lungs and circulation, lower your blood pressure, reduce the risk of coronary heart disease and stroke, help manage weight, reduce the risk of Type 2 diabetes, reduce the risk of certain cancers such as colon, breast and lung cancer, improve flexibility and strength of joints, muscles and bones, and reduce the risk of osteoporosis, increase “good” cholesterol and boost the immune system.
-It’s pretty much the nearest activity to perfect exercise.
+Regular brisk walking will improve performance of the heart, lungs and circulation, lower your blood pressure, reduce the risk of coronary heart disease and stroke, help manage weight, reduce the risk of Type 2 diabetes, reduce the risk of certain cancers such as colon, breast and lung cancer, improve flexibility and strength of joints, muscles and bones, reduce the risk of osteoporosis, increase “good” cholesterol and boost the immune system.
+It’s pretty much the perfect exercise.

 There is evidence that walking in winter can burn extra calories, since the body has to work harder to maintain your core temperature.
 One study by scientists at Maastricht University in the Netherlands even found that “regular exposure to mild cold may provide a healthy and sustainable alternative strategy for increasing energy expenditure.”
 So, heading out on cold, frosty days may be a sound strategy for offsetting the effects of all those mince pies.